Table of Contents

 Instructions

-• Heat a 6- or 8-quart Dutch oven over medium heat with 2 tbsp olive oil.
-Add the onion, salt, and pepper and cook until the onion is soft and translucent, 3 minutes.
+• Heat a 6- or 8-quart Dutch oven over medium heat with olive oil.
+Add the onion, garlic, salt, and black pepper and cook until the onion and garlic are soft and translucent, 3 minutes.

-2 cups chopped carrot, 1 cup chopped celery, 1 ½ cups chopped fennel (1 bulb), 3-4 lb whole chicken, 2 sprigs fresh thyme
+2 cups chopped carrot, 1 cup chopped celery, 1 ½ cups sliced fennel (1 bulb), 3 tbsp chicken bouillon paste, 3-4 lb whole chicken

-• Remove the chicken from the soup and add the egg noodles.
+• Remove the chicken and tied herbs from the soup, and add the egg noodles.
 When the chicken is cool enough to handle, remove and discard the skin.
 Separate the meat from the bones and shred.
 Add back to the soup to warm through and serve.
-Depending on the size of the chicken, add some or all of the meat and store the rest in the refrigerator for up to one week.
+Garnish with fennel fronds and fresh lemon juice.
+Depending on the size of the chicken, add some or all of the meat and store the rest in the refrigerator for up to 1 week.

 Nutrition